Get issue action in GitHub package

-The Get issue action retrieves the details of a specific issue from a GitHub repository.
+The Get issue action retrieves the details of a specific issue from a GitHub repository using the issue number.

 Overview